mainsail-crew/mainsail-config/README.md

 # Mainsail klipper macros and settings

 This is the new location of the macros and settings provided by the Mainsail team.
-The intent is to enable all user to setup important macros and settings needed by the mainsail UI.
+The intent is to enable all users to setup important macros and settings needed by the mainsail UI.

 ### Important features
 - Park position depending on printer kinematics or user preference